WomenAndTech/static-site/README.md

 # Women&&Tech
 Below are instructions for adding interviews and page content to the current site.

 If global changes are required, they should be updated in the [Style Guide repo](https://github.com/WomenAndTech/style_guide), which contains all the development files (e.g. Sass files).
-The updated CSS and/or JS file and any HTML revisions should then be added back to this repo.
+Any updates to the CSS, JS and any HTML should then be added back to this repo.

 <br>

 ## Style Guide

 The Style Guide is a reference for adding content to the site.
-It contains examples, style patterns, code snippets and page templates and can be viewed here:
+It contains page module examples, style patterns, code snippets and page templates.
+View the guide here:
 <http://womenandtech.github.io/style_guide>

 Common design patterns and content modules are added using the example HTML markup and CSS classes for consistency and efficiency.